 He said I had an older version of the Rucksack Reader and the route had changed in this area.
 I’d be back on this road again even if I walked the coastal route as it looped back.
 I also couldn’t check the new maps on the Arran Coastal Way website as I didn’t have a signal.

-I decided to make my way back down to the coast, then Alan’s text came through to say he was waiting for me at the beach.
-I think I added well over two kilometres to my walk because of this detour.
+I decided to make my way back down to the coast, then Alan’s text came through to say he was waiting for me at the beach… I think I added well over two kilometres to my walk because of this detour, which isn’t a long distance, but being tired doesn’t help.

 As I approached the beach I could see Alan’s red jacket.
 I wasn’t happy as we’d just lost over an hour going back and forward.
-This was our first domestic after a week of marriage … it happens though.
+This was our first domestic after one week of marriage … it happens though.
+We were both tired.

 As you turn left here there’s a boardwalk that takes you away from the beach.
 This might sound silly, but I was looking forward to walking on the new boardwalks as I’d read about them being put in place.